 As the company grows, leaders will need to develop the conversation skills needed to effectively manage the evolving needs of their teams and the organization.
 What we see often are internal promotions that are based on tenure, but many of these leaders being promoted don’t have the training or the skills to manage other people.

 If you don’t have a strategy to accommodate the expansion of your company, it’s not a matter of if, but rather when and how it will cause problems for your organization.
 The more you grow, the more your problems will, too.
 Bottom line, you need a plan.

 Fortunately, the problems many companies face in the midst of rapid growth can be remedied, and your organization doesn’t have to go to the dark side.
 Here are some steps you can take:

-One way you can assist in this process whether you're a leader or individual contributor, is to offer feedback in the moment.
-If, for example, a current method of communication isn't working, provide an idea for a better method.
-If something you see is working or you're happy with a recent change, offer praise for reinforcement.
+One way you can assist in this process whether you’re a leader or individual contributor, is to offer feedback at the moment.
+If, for example, a current method of communication isn’t working, provide an idea for a better method.
+If something you see is working or you’re happy with a recent change, offer praise for reinforcement.

 If you or one of your team members are struggling with feedback, keep this in mind: More than 75 percent of employees believe that feedback is an incredibly valuable tool, according to PwC.
 That said, only 30 percent of people say they receive feedback…that’s a huge disconnect.

 Feedback is an opportunity to see what we may not see, and a single conversation may be what saves your organization from chaos during this time of change.
 We recommend training and practicing what great feedback looks like.